How to Install Koha Library System on Ubuntu Server 20.04 LTS

 for MariaDB.

-The default MySQL/MariaDB server comes with anonymous users, root access and a test database that is accessible by anonymous users.
+The default MySQL/MariaDB server comes with anonymous users, root access, and a test database that is accessible by anonymous users.
 They should be removed in a production environment.
-Run the following command (it’s the same command even if you are running MariaDB) to get started and follow the instructions – they are fairly straightfoward, answer “n” (for no) for the first question and “Y” (the default, yes) for the rest.
-If you need more guidance, follow the steps here:
+Run the following command to get started and follow the instructions – they are fairly straightforward, answer “n” (for no) for the first question and “Y” (the default, yes) for the rest.

 sudo mysql_secure_installation